This document outlines the style that all other Tech Support Knowledge Base articles should follow.

 I’ll be quoting Apple support documents. – Michelle Bourgeois

 This is a code block.
-Note the formatting.
+Note the easy to read fixed-width formatting.

 File and directory names should be placed inside code blocks.
-Code block is only available from the text-mode editor (button says ‘code’).
 This will ensure that the code is formatted properly and will space the characters out properly, making them easier to read.